sumilly/sumili-py-lotr-sdk/design.md

 ### Filtering

 Filtering is done via a `Filter` builder class.
 Each method appends a condition and returns `self`, allowing chaining.
-Call `.build()` at the end to produce the query parameter dict to pass to a request.
+Pass the `Filter` instance directly to any list method via the `filter_` parameter — no need to call `.build()` manually.

 ```python
 class Filter: